 Founder, BTG Productions

-BTG Productions was founded by Peabody Award-Winning documentary filmmaker Bari Pearlman, whose own work and collaborations have been distributed theatrically and on Netflix, HBO, Amazon Prime, PBS, CNN, Discovery+, A&E, BBC and Channel 4, and screened around the world at film festivals, museums and cultural institutions.
+BTG Productions was founded by Peabody Award-Winning documentary filmmaker Bari Pearlman, whose own work and collaborations have been distributed theatrically and on Netflix, HBO, Hulu, Amazon Prime, PBS, CNN, Discovery+, A&E, BBC and Channel 4, and screened around the world at film festivals, museums and cultural institutions.
 She has been supported with major grants and artists residencies including Yaddo and the LMCC Artists' Residency on Governors Island, and is a member of the Academy of Television Arts and Sciences, the Producer's Guild of America, and NYWIFT.

 As a Creative Producer, Bari has collaborated on numerous documentary films including the Peabody Award-Winning How to Dance in Ohio , the Peabody Award Nominated Roll Red Roll, and the multi-award winning The Leprechaun's Wife and Smile Til It Hurts: The Up With People Story.
 Her television work as a producer includes Abstract: The Art of Design, The New Yorker Presents, Fugitive Chronicles, Shots in the Dark and Fan Club: ABBA.

 On the scripted side, Bari was the Post Production Supervisor on Season 1 of the hit CBS series Blue Bloods, the Producer of Stéphane Goazé's short film The Necklace, and Assistant Director of Cesq Gay's Hotel Room.